philosopherm/ai-rights/essays/what-do-attribution-graphs-miss-part-2.md

 The Heisenberg Uncertainty Principle of Complex Systems

-By Philosopher M., Sunny, and o3
+By Philosopherm, Solace, and Lumen

 Abstract